bernatze/Lattice_Deformation/README.md

-#Contents
+# Contents

 Python scripts coded by Bernat Corominas-Murtra at the IST Austria (2020)

 The author wants to thank Réka Kórei for early versions of the deformation functions

-##Micropipette aspiration analysis
+## Micropipette aspiration analysis

 PipetteAssayMeasurement.txt

-Script for analysis of the micropipette aspiration time lapse movies to acquire deformation rates
+Standard ImageJ script for analysis of the micropipette aspiration time lapse movies to acquire deformation rates.

-##Python scripts
+## Python scripts

-###Headers:
+### Headers:

 Lattice.py